illsui1on/RKD/README.md

  ```

 ## Dataset Collection
-RKD requires the collection of adversarial examples, and in this study, we chose to use ALERT as the method for collecting
+PIONEER requires the collection of adversarial examples, and in this study, we chose to use ALERT as the method for collecting
 adversarial examples.
 For details on using ALERT, please refer to "Natural Attack for Pre-trained Models of Code."

-## RKD Tarining
+## PIONEER Tarining

-Once the data is prepared, we can proceed with the final RKD training.
+Once the data is prepared, we can proceed with the final PIONEER training.
 For example, in the path /CodeT5/vulnerability_prediction/distill, we execute the following command to complete the model training:

 ```
 python3 distill.py \